-Thanks to the generosity of our donors, we guarantee a minimum $10,000 per year scholarship (prorated by program length) to all TESOL and TFL students joining our community in 2019.
-Applicants who qualify for multiple guaranteed scholarships are awarded a combination of scholarships with a total combined value up to 40 percent of tuition.
+Thanks to the generosity of our donors, we guarantee a minimum $10,000 per year scholarship (prorated by program length) to all TESOL and TFL students joining our community in 2019 and 2020.
+Applicants who qualify for multiple guaranteed scholarships are awarded the largest single scholarship or a combination of scholarships with a total combined value up to 30 percent of tuition, whichever is larger.

 You may also receive additional merit and need-based scholarships depending on the strength of your application and your financial situation.

 Our curriculum provides solid foundations in language teaching pedagogy, theory, and research and assessment—all of which will help you expand your career opportunities.

 Our graduates are prepared for rewarding leadership positions in the various fields of language education.
 The Institute offers an advanced entry option for students who have previous TFL, TESOL, and/or linguistics course work.
 Career-oriented specializations in Language Program Administration, Teaching English to Speakers of Other Languages (TESOL), Teaching Foreign Language (TFL), International Education Management, and Intercultural Competence can be added to both degrees in a fourth semester.